BONES OF THE LOWER LIMB

 • Function:

-• Provides additional stability to the ankle joint during movement
+• Provides additional stability to your ankle joint during movement

 FOOT BONES